Acting Plato. A surprising theatrical peripeteia where thought becomes flesh

 Christian Poggioni

-His theatrical training began at the renowned Piccolo Teatro Theatre School in Milan under the master director Giorgio Strehler.
-He also graduated summa cum laude from the University of Milan and earned a master’s degree in directing from the University of Southern California in Los Angeles, experience that enabled him to work as assistant director at the New York Kaye Playhouse.
+Christian Poggioni's theatrical training began at the renowned Piccolo Teatro Theatre School in Milan under the guidance of Giorgio Strehler.
+He also graduated with honors at the University of Milan and earned a master’s degree in directing with top marks at the University of Southern California in Los Angeles.
+This experience enabled him to work as assistant director at the New York Kaye Playhouse.

-He has performed international tours in important shows directed by masters such as Giorgio Strehler and Peter Stein.
-He has produced, directed and performed plays of both classical and contemporary authors, from Sophocles to Samuel Beckett, from William Shakespeare to Dario Fo, from Plato to Éric-Emmanuel Schmitt, from Charles Dickens to Anton Cechov and others.
+He has performed in productions directed by renowned masters such as Giorgio Strehler, Peter Stein, Massimo Castri, and Antonio Calenda, participating in national and European tours.
+He has produced, directed and acted in works by classical and contemporary authors, ranging from Sophocles to Samuel Beckett, from William Shakespeare to Dario Fo, from Plato to Éric-Emmanuel Schmitt, from Charles Dickens to Anton Cechov and others.
+In addition, he has acted in television, film, and radio productions for Mediaset, RAI, and Swiss Italian Radio.

-Is an acting teacher and director at the Catholic University of Milan.
+He is a teacher of acting and a director at the Catholic University of Milan.
 He has conducted intensive courses in public speaking, team building and the use of theatre techniques to improve non-verbal and paraverbal communication for institutions including Gucci, University of Trento, University of Insubria.

 Published